InfluxGraph/influxgraph/README.rst

 Optional C Extensions
 ======================

 In order of fastest to slowest, here is how the supported interpreters fare with and without C extensions.
-How much faster depends largely on hardware and compiler used, can expect at least 4x and 2x respectively performance increases for PyPy and CPython with extensions respectively.
+How much faster depends largely on hardware and compiler used, can expect at least `4x` and `2x` performance increases for PyPy and CPython with extensions respectively.

 #.
 Pypy
 #.
 CPython with C extensions